jramsdale/kenya/README.markdown

                 Defaults to: compile

         -Dkenya.logLevel=<logLevel>
-                Log level for Kenya output, one of: "DEBUG", "INFO", "WARN", "ERROR", "FATAL", or "DISABLED"
+                Log level for Kenya output, one of: "TRACE", "DEBUG", "INFO", "WARN", or "ERROR"
-                Defaults to: ERROR
+                Defaults to: INFO

         -Dkenya.repo=<repoDirPath>
                 Path to local Maven repository.